 Democracy Research in Saxony

-The Else Frenkel Brunswik Institute (EFBI), located at the Leipzig University, researches and documents anti-democratic attitudes, structures and aspirations in Saxony and advises civil society and politics based on this research.
+The Else Frenkel-Brunswik Institute (EFBI), located at Leipzig University, researches and documents antidemocratic attitudes, structures, and aspirations in Saxony and, based on this research, advises actors within civil society and politics.

-The Else Frenkel Brunswik Institute was founded in the fall of 2020 to support democratically engaged civil society in Saxony.
-Democratic initiatives in Saxony face a variety of problems - these include a lack of funding as well as attacks and threats from the extreme right.
-At the same time, there is also a lack of common, up-to-date knowledge about the threat to democracy posed by neo-Nazis, conspiracy ideologues or anti-feminists.
+The Else Frenkel-Brunswik Institute was founded in the fall of 2020 to support democratically engaged civil society in Saxony.
+Democratic initiatives in Saxony have been facing a variety of problems, including insufficient funding as well as attacks and threats from the extreme right.
+At the same time, there remains a lack of common, up-to-date knowledge about the threat neo-Nazis, conspiracy ideologues, and antifeminists pose to democracy.

-The goal of the work of the Else Frenkel Brunswik Institute is to counteract this by identifying gaps in knowledge about anti-democratic attitudes, structures and aspirations in Saxony and closing them through research.
-The knowledge gained in this process is specifically processed by the researchers for civil society groups and made available to them.
+The goal of the work undertaken at EFBI is to counteract this situation by identifying gaps in knowledge about antidemocratic attitudes, structures, and aspirations in Saxony and by closing them through research.
+The knowledge gained in this process is specifically prepared and made available by the researchers to civil society groups.

-The research focuses on various forms of discrimination as well as the strategies and dynamics of anti-democratic and authoritarian motivated alliances.
-EFBI's research fields include attitudinal research, research in conflict spaces, and the monitoring and documentation of anti-democratic structures and social media activities.
+The research undertaken at the institute focuses on various forms of discrimination as well as the strategies and dynamics of antidemocratic and authoritarian-motivated alliances.
+EFBI’s research fields include attitudinal research, research in conflict spaces, and the monitoring and documentation of antidemocratic structures and social media activities.

 STRENGTHENING CIVIL SOCIETY

-Another goal of EFBI is to involve civil society actors and institutions in its social space-oriented, participatory research.
-It is also intended to actively contribute to the networking of civil society actors.
+Another goal of EFBI is to involve civil society actors and institutions in the institute’s social space–oriented, participatory research.
+EFBI also aspires to actively contribute to the networking of civil society actors.

 In addition to participatory research, EFBI offers targeted psychosocial consulting for municipalities and groups active in civil society.
-The aim is to build their capacity to better respond to the challenges posed by violent individuals in particular, but also by anti-democratic attitudes among the population.
+The aim is to increase their capacity to better respond to the challenges posed not only by violent individuals in particular but also by antidemocratic attitudes among the population.

 DISSEMINATING KNOWLEDGE TO THE PUBLIC